waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **LEDGE:** One-way downward traversal.
 - **FLOOR_HOP_*_LEDGE:** One-way traversal in the specified direction.
 - **COUNTER:** Impassable.
-- **DOOR/CAVE:** Warp tile.
+- **DOOR/CAVE:** Warp tile, triggered by movement.
 - **MART_SHELF/BOOKSHELF/TV/RADIO/PC/TOWN_MAP/WINDOW/PAINTING:** Impassable scenery.
 - **WATER/CUT_TREE/BUOY:** Impassable.
 - **PILLAR:** Impassable.
 - **VOID:** Out-of-bounds, impassable.
 - **WARP_CARPET_*: Warp tile, direction-specific.
 - **FRUIT_TREE:** Impassable object, may yield items.
-- **LADDER:** A two-way warp tile.
+- **LADDER:** A two-way warp tile, triggered by movement (not by pressing 'A').
+- **STATUE:** An impassable scenery object.

 ### Sprout Tower Layout
-- The central pillar divides all floors, making east-west travel impossible on any single floor.
-To navigate the tower, one must ascend on one side, find the correct ladder down on the other side, and repeat as necessary.
-The key is using the different ladders to switch between the east and west sections of the tower.
+- The central pillar divides all floors, making east-west travel impossible on any single floor except the third.
+- To navigate the tower, one must ascend on one side, cross over on the third floor, and then descend on the other.

 ## IV.
 Future Plans & Untested Hypotheses

 - **Hypothesis:** Can Onix learn Flash (HM05)?
-- **Correction:** My `path_master` tool is working correctly.
-My previous assessment that it was buggy was incorrect; it properly identified that paths were blocked by the tower's central pillar, which I failed to account for in my manual planning.
-- **Testing Plan:** Explicitly walk into every new tile type from all four directions to confirm traversability and document it.
-- **Testing Plan:** Test the `WALL` tiles around the Sprout Tower pillar to confirm they are impassable from all directions.
-- **STATUE:** An impassable scenery object found on WALL tiles.
+- **Hypothesis:** The correct exit path from Sprout Tower is on the east side of the lower floors, accessible by descending from the east side of the third floor.